What the heck are essences?

 - It soothes irritations and rosacea

 Awesome, right?
 Missha lists it in fourth place on the ingredient list, while SK-II doesn’t use it at all.
-I could end this post here because this alone makes Missha the clear winner of the two.
-But, I hope you’ll keep reading. 😉
+This alone makes Missha the clear winner of the two.

 Is Missha Time Revolution First Treatment Essence A Dupe For SK-II Facial Treatment Essence?